Roo-key/ece4160/docs/lab4.md

 layout: post
 title: Lab 4
 description: IMU
-image:
+image: ./assets/images/lab4/IMU.PNG
 nav-menu: true
 ---
 <section id="content">

 <h2>Objective</h2>

 <p> The goal of this lab was to integrate the Inertial Measurement Unit, or IMU, into the Artemis board, and develop functionality to send positional data to a computer through the IMU accelerometer, gyroscope and magnetometer.
+The breakout board to be used is the <b>SEN-15335 9DOF IMU sensor</b>, details of which can be found <a href=https://www.mouser.com/ProductDetail/SparkFun/SEN-15335?qs=uwxL4vQweFMcls1MYZT00A%3D%3D>here</a>.
 The IMU completes the sensor system of the robot, which can be attached to the car to gather distance and location data.
 </p>

 <h2>Set up the IMU</h2>